isacrajan/CompMethodME426/README.md

 # CompMethodME426
-Assignment files for solving the assignments of ME426, Applied Computational Methods in Mechanical Sciences
+Source codes for solving the assignments of course ME426, Applied Computational Methods in Mechanical Sciences.